LudicMindStudio/RoadAheadTeamVault/DolphinBay/Dolphin Bay Npc Profiles.md

 		- faint reassuring smile
 **Mysterious Man**
 	A fully fledged jaded member of dolphin bay.
 Stuck reminiscing and pessimistic about the future compared to the past.
 Sounds wise but really is just using his age to reinforce his beliefs.
-**Protest Leader**
+**Francois Hustle**
+	Protest Leader.
 Angry that the dolphins are no longer in dolphin bay.
 Was a large sponsor in the dolphin programs in the town.
 Always enjoyed watching them from afar.
 Now he feels betrayed and that his wealth was misused.
 Was never actually close to the dolphins, but loved them from a distance.

-**Protester1**
+**Camie**
 	Overrun by the warped truth of the protests.
 Their sense of truth has broken down leading to their protest involvment.
-**Protester2**
+**Doran**
 	Fearmonger.
 Turns to fearing the most out of any situation.
-Scaredy cat **Protester3**
+Scaredy cat **Gatz**
 	Lost Activist.
 Wants to make a change and do something.
 Jumps on the protests boat to find something to do.
 **Meditative guild Member**
 	Takes their education very seriously.
 Fact checker, deeper lore insights guy